bradwestfall/webdevphoenix/contribute.md

 #### overview
-A short description for the company on the browse listings page.
+A short description of the company for the browse listings page.
 Because of the available space the content will be placed in, it's recommend to keep the overview less than 100 characters.
 Long overviews will get an ellipsis<br>
 Required: No